1) What can I do about a tree that sends up suckers all over my yard?

 2) Do you carry (fill in the blank) plant?

 We have all the common landscape and edible plants plus many that aren’t so common.
 All grow well in Colorado.
-If you’re looking for something unusual, just give us a call and we’ll tell you if we have it!
+If you’re looking for something unusual, come into the store and we would love to help you find it!!

 3) What’s wrong with my plant?

 See our Information Desk for help diagnosing your plant problems.
 Most plants that are growing poorly are either getting too much or too little water.
 We recommend the use of a Rapitest moisture meter that has a 1 – 4 gauge.
 Just stick the rod in the soil and the meter will point to a number 1 to 4.
 For most established plants, shoot for the slightly moist reading (in the low “2” range) before you water.
 For drought-resistant plants, you’ll want to wait until the soil is dry and the needle points to “1.”

 4) How do I plant a rose, tree or shrub?

 You’ll need a shovel and a few other things.
 Please see our Planting and Warranty Guide.

 5) How often do I water my plants?

 The general (and not particularly helpful) answer is “as needed.”
 How often to water depends on several factors: air temperature, soil type, plant needs (high-water versus low-water), location and whether your plant is well-established or newly planted.
 The best answer is to stick a moisture meter (see question 3) in the ground to see how dry the soil is.
 Be sure to go deep enough to reach the soil around the bulk of the root ball.
 In general: